Bharathkrishnamurthy/Crop-recommendation-system/README.md

 # Crop-recommendation-system
-The project developed a Crop Recommendation System using machine learning to suggest the most suitable crop based on soil and weather data.

-#  Crop Recommendation System

 ##  Overview
 This project is a **machine learning-based Crop Recommendation System** that helps farmers and agricultural experts identify the most suitable crop to grow based on environmental and soil conditions such as nitrogen, phosphorus, potassium, temperature, humidity, pH, and rainfall.